DSLab-ZHAN/SpiderHub/interface/README.md

   └── main.py
 ```

-- `compose.json`: Describes the basic information and configuration of the spider.
+- `compose.json`: Describes spider configurations.
-- `your_spider/`: Directory containing the spider's code.
+- `your_spider/`: Spider code directory.
 - `__init__.py`: Initialization file.
-  - `main.py`: Main entry file of the spider.
+- `main.py`: Main entry file.

-After packaging the above structure into a ZIP file, it can be imported into the TSDAP platform for execution.
-If packaged according to the above structure, the `entry` field in `compose.json` should be filled in as `your_spider/main`.
+After packaging with this structure, set the `entry` field in `compose.json` to `your_spider/main`.
+The ZIP package can then be imported into the TSDAP platform for execution.